Urukagall/Galactic-Emu/README.md

 This is Galactic Emu, our brand new bullet hell game made for a school project!
 For more info about the lore and the keybindings, launch the game !
 -CGT Studio

+HOW TO LAUNCH THE GAME:
+- install pygame
+- launch main.py